pelias/pelias/README.md

 To run the test server:

-    $ bundle console
+    $ unicorn
-    > Server.run!

-You should be able to access the server at http://localhost:4567/demo
+You should be able to access the server at http://localhost:8080/suggest?query=bro

 ## API